 Allergy testing

-The Paediatric Allergy Service offers a range of allergy tests to support the assessment and diagnosis of allergic conditions in children and young people.
+The children’s allergy service offers a range of tests to support the assessment and diagnosis of allergic conditions.
 Testing is always considered alongside a detailed allergy focused clinical history, as no single test can diagnose allergy on its own.

-We are able to support, in our collaborative joint dermatology and respiratory clinics, referrals for lung function and exercise tolerance testing for asthma and patch testing for contact dermatitis.
+We are able to support, in partnership with colleagues in our dermatology and respiratory clinics, referrals for patch-testing for contact dermatitis and lung function and exercise tolerance testing for asthma.

 Not all children require allergy testing, and in some cases testing may not be appropriate or helpful.
-Decisions about testing are made by the clinical team based on the child’s symptoms, medical history and current guidelines.
-Test results are discussed in detail with families, including their significance, limitations and how they inform ongoing management.
+Decisions are made based on the child’s symptoms, medical history and current guidelines.
+Test results are discussed in detail with families, including their significance, limitations and ongoing management.

-Where results are unclear or further clarification is needed, additional investigations such as supervised food or drug challenges may be recommended and arranged within the service
+Where results are unclear or more clarification is needed, additional investigations such as supervised food or drug challenges may be recommended and arranged.

 Food challenges and supervised feeds

-Challenges are carried out in a hospital setting with appropriate medical and nursing supervision.
-Individualised risk assessments are undertaken beforehand, and emergency equipment and medications are readily available to ensure patient safety throughout the procedure.
+Food challenges are carried out in a hospital setting with appropriate medical and nursing supervision.
+Individualised risk assessments are undertaken beforehand, and emergency equipment and medications are readily available to ensure safety throughout the procedure.

 Drug allergy testing and challenges